4 Drug Prevention Tools to Keep Women Drug Free

 Women often need powerful tools and incentives to aid them in their commitment and struggle toward successful recovery from substance abuse.

 - Discover a Natural High – The natural high resulting from regular exercise or habitual physical activity can be very satisfying to women experiencing the recovery stages from drug abuse and addiction.
-Many women who engage in sports games, regular workouts or jogging during early stages of drug rehab appreciate the physical high that such challenging activities can generate.
-They understand that once the mind and body grow accustomed to and crave the heightened sensibilities produced by misuse of drugs and alcohol, this craving retains a high priority within the brain’s vivid memory banks.
+Many women who engage in sports games, regular workouts or jogging during early stages of drug rehab appreciate the natural high that such challenging activities can generate.
+They understand that once the mind and body grow accustomed to and crave the heightened sensibilities produced by misuse of drugs and alcohol, this craving remains a high priority within the brain’s vivid memory banks.
 It can be recalled very quickly by another similar reaction to other stimuli.

 - Form New Friendships – Especially if most of your longtime friends know you from your drug or alcohol abuse days, you should form new friendships.
 Some women gain new and close friends from substance abuse rehab groups.
 Having a common enduring problem to overcome lends loyalty and support to the new friendship and bond.
 Others recovering from drug misuse join faith-inspired organizations.
-Some women join arts related programs and study music, painting, dance or drama, finding new friends among their classes and groups.
+Some women join arts-related programs and study music, painting, dance or drama, finding new friends among their classes and groups.

-- Overcome Angers – Anger has proven to be a major factor in female drug abuse.
-Since anger often leads to destructive attitudes and behavior, some women hide their strongest angers, thinking that by doing so and looking outward rather than inward, they can overcome their rage.
+- Overcome Anger – Anger has proven to be a major factor in female drug abuse.
+Since anger often leads to destructive attitudes and behavior, some women hide their strongest anger, thinking that by doing so and looking outward rather than inward, they can overcome their rage.
 They reason that if they concentrate on family issues, children’s needs or problems at the office, their own problems and hurt or angry feelings will dissolve.
 However, the result is often that these negative attitudes and feelings lead to self-destructive behavior and substance abuse.
-Many women now attend forgiveness therapy sessions regularly to deal with the root angers that caused their drug misuse and addiction.
+Many women now attend forgiveness therapy sessions regularly to deal with the root anger that caused their drug misuse and addiction.
 This form of therapeutic rehab is also an excellent way to treat and alleviate depression and anxiety in women patients.

-- Remain in Therapy – It is essential to the continuous recovery of women drug abusers that they remain in therapy on a long-term basis.
+- Remain in Therapy – It is essential to the continued recovery of women drug abusers that they remain in therapy on a long-term basis.
 Substance abuse and successful rehabilitation cannot be dealt with solely by the individual patient.
-All women need support, treatment and guidance from a professional, experienced substance abuse therapist.
+All women need support, treatment, and guidance from a professional, experienced substance abuse therapist.
 The underlying issues and original causes of drug misuse and addiction must be dealt with on an ongoing basis.
 Also, any current problems or issues with situations, people and living conditions that might trigger the return to self-destructive behavior and drug use must be dealt with by female patients and their rehab therapists.
 Individual determination alone cannot overcome such deeply rooted and serious issues as substance addiction, and women should be encouraged to rely strongly on others who can help and support them along the path to a much more healthy, happy, productive and drug-free lifestyle.

 Encouragement from Family Members is Helpful in Drug Prevention